-In the fourth quarter of 2021 revenues, gross margin and net income increased compared to the third quarter of 2021 primarily due to growth in transaction and subscription revenues with new and existing customers which contributed an incremental \$3.4 million in revenues.
-Revenues were also positively impacted in the fourth quarter of 2021 compared to the third quarter of 2021 related to contribution from the acquisition of ShipTrack as well as the strengthening of the Canadian dollar and euro compared to the US dollar.
-Operating expenses increased in the fourth quarter of 2021 primarily due to increased headcount-related costs which contributed an incremental \$2.1 million in operating expenses.
+In the fourth quarter of 2022 revenues and gross margin increased compared to the third quarter of 2022 primarily due to growth in transaction and subscription revenues with new and existing customers which contributed an incremental \$2.3 million in revenues.
+However, in the fourth quarter of 2022 net income decreased compared to the third quarter of 2022 as operating expenses increased primarily due to increased headcount-related costs (which contributed an incremental \$0.4 million in operating expenses) and other charges increased (primarily a result of contingent consideration adjustments related to previously-completed acquisitions and a \$4.5 million increase in income tax expense) compared to the previous quarter.